USS Hassayampa: FLEETEX '85

 During November 1984, U.S.N.S.
 Hassayampa was a participant in FLEETEX 85, a major exercise involving five aircraft carrier battlegroups and sixty-five ships from various countries.
 At one point during a consolidation operation with M/V Falcon Champion, a giant wave struck both vessels and forced Hassayampa seven degrees to port causing a near-collision between her and Falcon Champion.
 A significant amount of material damage was suffered by Hassayampa, in addition to three crewmembers having to be air-lifted at maximum helo range, to the aircraft carrier USS Carl Vinson, two of which were further air-lifted to Japan for emergency medical treatment.
 By 1987, Hassayampa was well-versed in war effort management and was operating with Battle Group Echo.

 Throughout the late 1980s, Hassayampa played an integral role in Western Pacific, Indian Ocean and Persian Gulf peace keeping efforts and worked in harmony with naval and military operations including Operation Earnest Will, Operation Nimble Archer, and Operation Praying Mantis.

 Ship's Disposal

 In 1991, she was removed from active naval service and placed in reserve in the Susin Bay Reserve Fleet in California.
-In 1994, she was struck from the Naval Register and awaited disposal.
+In 1994, she was decommissioned and struck from the Naval Register and awaited disposal.
 On 1 May 1999, she was transferred to MARAD and in April 2014 she was sold for scrap.
 She was removed from the National Defense Reserve Fleet for cleaning on 29 May 2014 at Mare Island and was removed from Mare Island on 11 June 2014.
 On 26 June 2014, she arrived at All Star Metals in Brownsville, Texas for dismantling.